-In her current role as the Choosing Wisely Saskatchewan Coordinator, Jennifer collaborates with the Provincial Appropriateness of Care Program and Appropriateness of Care Network, as well as clinicians, patients, and families across Saskatchewan, to implement strategies to identify, integrate, and implement Choosing Wisely Canada recommendations.
+In her current role as the Choosing Wisely Saskatchewan Coordinator, Jennifer collaborates with the Saskatchewan Medical Association, the University of Saskatchewan College of Medicine, the Provincial Appropriateness of Care Program and Appropriateness of Care Network, clinicians, patients, and families across Saskatchewan to implement strategies to identify, integrate, and implement Choosing Wisely Canada recommendations.
 She liaises with Choosing Wisely Canada and other Choosing Wisely coordinators from across the country to facilitate information sharing, learning, and best practices.

 As a registered dietitian, Jennifer has practiced as a community nutritionist in First Nations communities within Saskatchewan and as a clinical dietitian in British Columbia and Alberta.
 She also has experience as a research assistant/coordinator in clinical nutrition studies.
 She completed both her Bachelor of Science and Master of Science degrees in nutrition at the University of Saskatchewan.

 Health Clips is your go-to source for the latest on quality improvement, health system performance, Lean, and patient safety.